Reveal-Energy-Services/orchid-python-api/README-dev.md

 This will download the installer to your workstation.

-Once finshed, click on the downloaded installer and follow the wizard prompts to install the executable.
+Once finished, click on the downloaded installer and follow the wizard prompts to install the executable.

-#### Upgrade pipenv
+### Upgrade pipenv

 - Navigate to the repository root
 - Execute the command `pip install pipenv --upgrade`

-#### Ensure correct Orchid
+### Ensure correct Orchid

 By default, the Python API for Orchid expects to find the Orchid binaries in a specific location on your local system.
 To ensure the correct version of Orchid is installed,